 A manager ensures that rules are followed (such as laws, regulations and policy).
 A leader empowers and inspires innovation.

 A manager deals in detail.
 A leader in possibility.

 A manager magnifies corporate policies, processes and procedures.
 A leader magnifies the person, their capabilities and their purpose.

 A manager deals in the probable.
 A leader deals in the possible.

 Managers are, by design, implementers of rules, organizers of details, and they ensure compliance.
 Leaders are challengers of rules, casters of vision and they define purpose.

-Followers look to managers for tasks, they look to leaders for purpose.
 Followers look to leaders for a vision of their destination, they look to managers for the road map that tells them how to get there.
 The most effective leaders employ managers who know how to build the best road map.